drdeana/Resequencing-3.0/README.md

 Where `aligned_subreads.bam` contains your aligned reads.

-Where `consensus.fastq` contains your consensus sequences.
+Where `consensus.fastq` the filename to output your consensus sequences in fasta format

-Where `variants.gff` contain your variant callset.
+Where `variants.gff` contains your variant callset output

 **Note:** You will need to have an index file for your `reference.fasta`.